hjwylde/werewolf/README.md

 ### Usage

-This section covers how a chat client interacts with the werewolf game engine.
+This section covers how a chat interface interacts with the werewolf game engine.

 All werewolf commands are designed to be run by a user from the chat client.
 E.g., to start a game: